FU-CIS3360-FALL2017/using-git/index.md

 and a tad of JavaScript.
 The original hope was that, since our results were all plain text, we could build and maintain our work in
 GitHub alone, but issues such as privacy kept raising their heads causing roadblocks in such an approach, so I surrendered and decided to bite the bullet and introduce as little command line Git as we could get by with.
 Along those lines [Useful Reference](https://github.com/GarageGames/Torque2D/wiki/Cloning-the-repo-and-working-with-Git), I think, is a very good reference for that level command line Git and may even touch slightly on topics that we do not need here.
-If you view this page be sure to checkout the three links in the recommended readubgs section at the bottom of the page.
-They may be more helpful than this initial page itself.
+If you view this page be sure to checkout the three links in the recommended readings section at the bottom of the page.
+They may be more helpful than the initial page itself.

 As I have mentioned our requirements are minimal as far as GitHub and Git go, so I have listed in the following section the assumptions upon which the workability of the subsequent work flow is predicated.
 ## Assumptions